hjnowakowski/alexa-airly/README.md

   </a>
 </p>

-> Alexa Skill that provides air pollution
+> AWS Lambda function that acts as a backend for Alexa Skill that provides information air pollution.
+It's based on device's (alexa) location.

 ## Prerequisites